Cloud monitoring guide: Monitoring strategy for cloud deployment models

 Knowledge is defined in the management pack, which describes how to monitor the individual dependencies and components.
 Both Azure management packs require performing a set of configuration steps in Azure and Operations Manager before you can begin monitoring these resources.

 For any web application that can be reached externally, you should enable a type of synthetic transaction known as availability monitoring.
 It's important to know whether your application or a critical HTTP/HTTPS endpoint that your application relies on, is available and responsive.
 With Application Insights availability monitoring, you can run tests from multiple Azure datacenters and provide insight into the health of your application from a global perspective.

 Although Operations Manager is capable of monitoring resources that are hosted in Azure, there are several advantages to including Azure Monitor, because its strengths overcome the limitations in Operations Manager and can establish a strong foundation to support eventual migration from it.
-Here we review each of those strengths and weaknesses, with our recommendation to include Azure Monitor in your hybrid monitoring strategy.
+Here we review those strengths and limitations, with our recommendation to include Azure Monitor in your hybrid monitoring strategy.

 Disadvantages of using Operations Manager by itself

 Analyzing monitoring data in Operations Manager is commonly performed by using predefined views that are provided by management packs accessed from the console, from SQL Server Reporting Services (SSRS) reports, or from custom views that end users have created.
 Ad hoc data analysis isn't possible out of the box.
 Operations Manager reporting is inflexible.
 The data warehouse that provides long-term retention of the monitoring data doesn't scale or perform well.
 And expertise in writing T-SQL statements, developing a Power BI solution, or using third-party solutions is required to support the requirements for the various personas in the IT organization.